Top 7 Cloud-Based Payroll Software Solutions

 How does ADP compare to its competitors?

-ADP is a payroll provider big on security, attested by its ISO 27001 certification (something Qualitas Payroll Service doesn't have) and its efficient data encrypting.
+Following extensive testing, we can conclude that ADP is a payroll provider that's big on security – attested by its ISO 27001 certification (something Qualitas Payroll Service doesn't have) and its efficient data encrypting.
 Also, unlike Advanced, it wasn't hit by any data breaches in the last two years.

 Like Iris Staffology, ADP can be combined with several other types of software so you can run many strands of your company together.
 However, unlike this competitor, it does so through natively-developed platforms, not third-party ones.
 This is crucial for businesses keen on keeping the number of their suppliers low, thereby saving money.

-Finally, through its time and attendance feature, it's particularly suited to companies with rotating shifts, which can use ADP as a clock-in system.
+Finally, through its time and attendance feature, our researchers recommend ADP for companies with rotating shifts, which can use ADP as a clock-in system.

 ADP's pricing